raysonzheng10/Harp151-Project/README.md

 For Rotten Tomatoes and Google Reviews, we used Selenium to manually scrape their reviews.
 For TMDB and Youtube, we used their respective APIs to get their reviews.

-To run the program, simply run main.py
+To run the program, you first have to set the API keys for Youtube and TMDB.
+These files can be found in the _scrapers_ folder.
+After that, simply run main.py.

 ## More Details
 The repository is broken down into a few parts.